ibm-cloud-docs/ContinuousDelivery/web_ide.md

  2. In the file navigator, click a file.

 ### Keyboard shortcuts
-Many of the commands in the {{site.data.keyword.webide}} are also accessible  through keyboard shortcuts.
+Many of the commands in the {{site.data.keyword.webide}} are accessible through keyboard shortcuts.

 To see a list of the keyboard shortcuts in the editor, click **Tools** > **Show keys**.
 Alternatively, you can see the list by pressing Alt+Shift+?, or on a Mac OS, Ctrl+Shift+?.
 You can customize a shortcut by hovering over the key, clicking the pencil, and typing the new key binding.